warrengalyen/iconwriter/README.md

 **IconWriter** uses the `nsvg` crate for rasterizing `.svg` files.
 According to the authors of the crate:

-> Like NanoSVG, the rasteriser only renders flat filled shapes.
+> Like NanoSVG, the rasterizer only renders flat filled shapes.
 It is not particularly fast or accurate, but it is a simple way to bake vector graphics into textures.

 The author of `iconwriter` is inclined to search for alternatives to `nsvg` if inquired to.
 Help would be appreciated.